direktiv/direktiv-apps/slack/readme.md

-# Post Message to slack channel
+# Use request container to post to slack

 - Create an app assign it to your team for slack.
-- Use the requester program to send the following input to hit your application to push a message
+- Use the request program to send the following input to hit your application to push a message

 ```json
 {
     "method": "POST",